aneeshgarg1998/Binary-Image-Classification/README.md

 # Binary-Image-Classification
 Use of "tensorflow" to apply CNN (Convolutional Neural Network) for binary image classification

 This was done as part of Neural Networks Course (BITS Goa), Fall 2019.
-Scoring was done on Kaggle (https://www.kaggle.com/c/nnfl-assignment-i).
+(https://www.kaggle.com/c/nnfl-assignment-i).

 # Task: Binary image classification